opendocsg/opendoc-supreme-court-judgements/2019_SGHC_117/report.md

 I will return to this issue when I consider the Statements proper.

-92     Mr Yeo then submitted that the counterclaim defendants had not caused to be published the Statements because (aside from the Website Statement and the CRIB summit statement) TWG Tea, Taha, and Maranda were not the authors of the online articles.[\[note: 83\]](#Ftn_83) I disagree and find otherwise.
+92     Mr Yeo then submitted that the counterclaim defendants had not caused to be published the Statements because (aside from the Website Statement and the CRIB summit statement) TWG Tea, Taha, and Maranda were not the authors of the online articles.[^83] I disagree and find otherwise.

 93     It was Taha’s and Maranda’s evidence that TWG Tea engaged a public relations agency (“PR agency”) who liaised with the general media, and the PR agency would be sent information about TWG Tea by way of a press release or fact sheet and a TWG Tea information booklet.
-This enabled journalists to have all the relevant information about TWG Tea’s history and its founders.[\[note: 84\]](#Ftn_84) Notably, the press releases supplied to the PR agencies were cleared with TWG Tea first.[\[note: 85\]](#Ftn_85) Maranda was at all material times the Director of Corporate Communications and Business Development at TWG Tea.
-She confirmed that all press releases were prepared under her instructions, and she would approve all the information and materials before they were released.[\[note: 86\]](#Ftn_86) On at least one occasion, TWG Tea had informed the PR agency on how to word and finalise the press release.[\[note: 87\]](#Ftn_87) Maranda confirmed that the press could only publish based on materials provided by TWG Tea, and where a PR agency sought to deviate from the information provided to it, it would “definitely” have to get TWG Tea’s permission.[\[note: 88\]](#Ftn_88)
+This enabled journalists to have all the relevant information about TWG Tea’s history and its founders.[^84] Notably, the press releases supplied to the PR agencies were cleared with TWG Tea first.[^85] Maranda was at all material times the Director of Corporate Communications and Business Development at TWG Tea.
+She confirmed that all press releases were prepared under her instructions, and she would approve all the information and materials before they were released.[^86] On at least one occasion, TWG Tea had informed the PR agency on how to word and finalise the press release.[^87] Maranda confirmed that the press could only publish based on materials provided by TWG Tea, and where a PR agency sought to deviate from the information provided to it, it would “definitely” have to get TWG Tea’s permission.[^88]

 94     It was thus obvious that the Statements were authorised and caused to be published by Taha and Maranda; all the more so if they were interviewed for the various articles (mentioned at \[77\] above).
-I reject Mr Yeo’s submission that because an information booklet containing “the unvarnished background information” about Manoj was also provided together with the press release, the counterclaim defendants had not caused false information to be published.[\[note: 89\]](#Ftn_89) As Maranda candidly admitted, it was their intention for the press to publish what was contained in _the press release which she would scope_.[\[note: 90\]](#Ftn_90) In any event, should the press decide to omit Manoj’s name (according to the press release instead of the information booklet), no effort was made to correct them.
+I reject Mr Yeo’s submission that because an information booklet containing “the unvarnished background information” about Manoj was also provided together with the press release, the counterclaim defendants had not caused false information to be published.[^89] As Maranda candidly admitted, it was their intention for the press to publish what was contained in _the press release which she would scope_.[^90] In any event, should the press decide to omit Manoj’s name (according to the press release instead of the information booklet), no effort was made to correct them.

 ### Malice

 95     Malice is made out if the defendant, in publishing the false statement, was motivated by a dominant and improper intention to injure the claimant, or where the defendant did not have an honest belief that the statement was true or had acted with reckless disregard as to the truth of the statement: see _Lee Tat Development_ at \[182\].
 There was clear evidence that prior to the Statements, Taha and Maranda were aware that any public statements contrary to the fact that they (including Manoj) were all founders would have been false.

-96     As I had alluded to earlier (at \[37\]), as early as August 2008 in an email exchange between Manoj and Maranda concerning a draft public relations article, Maranda accepted Manoj’s comments that they should “omit” the co-founder title for the _three of them_ so as to make Rith and Philippe feel included.[\[note: 91\]](#Ftn_91) Pertinently, Manoj indicated that this point would “anyway be present in conversation when the stories are told”.
-As Maranda candidly admitted, if it were up to her to decide what to publish on the Website, she would have “either remove\[d\] everything or \[she\] would add Manoj’s name as a co-founder”.[\[note: 92\]](#Ftn_92) Hence Maranda knew that any statement implying that only she and Taha were the founders of TWG Tea would be untrue and would have been made without an honest belief in its truth, or at the very least in reckless disregard of the truth.
+96     As I had alluded to earlier (at \[37\]), as early as August 2008 in an email exchange between Manoj and Maranda concerning a draft public relations article, Maranda accepted Manoj’s comments that they should “omit” the co-founder title for the _three of them_ so as to make Rith and Philippe feel included.[^91] Pertinently, Manoj indicated that this point would “anyway be present in conversation when the stories are told”.
+As Maranda candidly admitted, if it were up to her to decide what to publish on the Website, she would have “either remove\[d\] everything or \[she\] would add Manoj’s name as a co-founder”.[^92] Hence Maranda knew that any statement implying that only she and Taha were the founders of TWG Tea would be untrue and would have been made without an honest belief in its truth, or at the very least in reckless disregard of the truth.

 97     That Taha was equally aware was illustrated by an earlier episode concerning an article published in the Bangkok Post on 9 August 2012 (“the Bangkok Post article”).
-The material portion read:[\[note: 93\]](#Ftn_93)
+The material portion read:[^93]

 Avid tea drinkers Taha Bouqdib and Maranda Barnes don’t just make a handsome married couple, their common passion for tea played a determining role in their decision to set up TWG (The Wellness Group) Tea – **a company they started in Singapore** five years ago…